ziqiangao/OnmiData/Data Stream Format.md

 - 1 Pulldown Click: Stop & Process
 - 2 Pullup Clicks: Disable Reader and Unmute

-Bits are encoded with Manchester and FSK Encoding, where High-Low Freq is 1 and Low-High Freq is 0
+Bits are encoded with FM and a custom Encoding explained below

+Preamble Is a High then Low Low Low Low High Repeated 3 Times then ending with a Hugh The Encoding is a Nibble Pulse Counting Kind
+A Normal Pulse Add 1 To the Current Nibble
+A Long Pulse Advances to the Next Nibble
+The Edge Of the Pulse alternates with every Long Pulse

-When the Reader is enabled and reading, there cannot be any other audio clips
+When the Reader is enabled and reading, there should not be any other audio clips

 ## The Omni
 ### Start
 The Omni Will Scan Both Channels For a `Round Ready` Message.
 Once Found, Audio Will Play Out of the Channel where that message was found.
-If the command was on the left, the left channel will activate
+If the command was on the left, the left channel will activate.

+Holding Enter When Inserting a Tape Diables the decoder entirely and mixes both channels, Reperposing it as an 8 track player

 ### During Rounds
 The Omni will play audio out of one channel only, The Omni Will Play However Many Rounds The Cartage Specifies, This Is Counted On `Round Ready`, Not `Question Prompt`

+### Endgame
+Once the set number of rounds has been reached, or an `End Game` Is encountered, the Playhead continues, until a `Round Ready` Is found

 ## Opcodes
-The Data Stream is used as Opcode Operand, after the initial pattern
+The Data Stream is used as Opcode Operand, after the initial pattern Opcodes is One Byte
+Operands are 2 Bytes

 A Data Stream May Embed Multiple Instructions